 In order to monitor and reduce HAIs in the District, facilities are now required to report HAIs through the National Healthcare Safety Network (NHSN), “a voluntary, secure, internet-based surveillance system that integrates and expands legacy patient and healthcare personnel safety surveillance systems managed by the Division of Healthcare Quality Promotion (DHQP) at CDC.”8 NHSN enables state and local health departments to collect HAI data from healthcare facilities in their jurisdiction.8 NHSN will allow the DOH to analyze data collected in the system to improve upon patient safety and will provide the DOH with the ability to compare healthcare facility’s rates in the District with the national aggregate measures.

-Central line-associated bloodstream infections and Methicillin-Resistant Staphylococcus Aureus are reportable diseases mandated by the District of Columbia Department of Health, Center for Policy, Planning and Evaluation through the NHSN system.
+CLABSIs and MRSA are reportable diseases mandated by the District of Columbia Department of Health, Center for Policy, Planning and Evaluation through the NHSN system.

 View a complete list of disease factsheets offered by the Division of Epidemiology- Disease Surveillance and Investigation.

-Health Care Infectious Report January 2013 - December 2013 Final Report at the bottom of the page
+Healthcare-Associated Infections January 2013 - December 2013 Final Report can be found at the bottom of the page

 1Centers for Disease Control and Prevention.
 “Estimates of Healthcare-Associated Infections.”
 12 Mar 2010. http://www.cdc.gov/ncidod/dhqp/hai.html.

 2World Health Organization.
 Dec 2002.
 Prevention of Hospital Acquired Infections.
 Geneva, Switzerland.
 2nd Edition. http://www.who.int/csr/resources/publications/whocdscsreph200212.pdf